Tame or wild Toeplitz shifts: Almost automorphy and semicocycle extensions

 In the context of constant length substitutions we have the following description of the discontinuity points. \begin{lem} Let $\theta$ be a primitive aperiodic substitution of constant length which has a coincidence and trivial height.
 The set of discontinuities $D$ of $(X_\theta, \sigma)$ coincides with the set $\hat\Sigma_\theta$ from Section~\ref{sec: substitutions}. \end{lem} \begin{proof} $D^c$ is the set of points $z\in \Z_{\ell}$ for which all points in the fibre $\pi^{-1}(z)$ have the same entry at the $0$-th index.
 This happens if and only if {one block} of $z$'s entries, say $z_n \dots z_k$ is such that $|\theta_{z_k}\dots \theta_{z_n}(\mathcal A)|=1$.
 The result follows. \end{proof}

 The corresponding result for more general Toeplitz shifts reads as follows.
 We leave its simple proof to the reader.
-Here we {assume, as we may,} that the given Toeplitz shift is conjugate, via $p_1$ as in \eqref{def-projection-map}, to the top level shift $(X_1,\sigma)$ of the Bratteli-Vershik representation.
+Here we again assume that the given Toeplitz shift is conjugate, via $p_1$ as in \eqref{def-projection-map}, to the top level shift $(X_1,\sigma)$ of the Bratteli-Vershik representation.

 \begin{prop} {Consider a Toeplitz shift with maximal equicontinuous factor $(\Z_{\ell_n},+1)$ and Toeplitz-Brattelli-Vershik representation $(X_B,\varphi_\omega)$.} Then $z\in \Z_{\ell_n}$ is a discontinuity point if and only if $z=\ord(\gamma)$ for some path $\gamma=(\gamma_n)$ of the extended Bratteli diagram for which $r(\gamma_n)$ has at least $2$ elements, for all $n\geq 0$. \end{prop}